Take Action

 Women’s Way

 Our local women run organization fighting for the health, education, and financial stability of every person in Franklin County.
+This year celebrates its 20th anniversary helping the community!

 Each year Women’s Way hosts two signature events: Supper for Six, which helps cover the food gap many families deal with during the February school break, and Blooming Backpacks, a school supply drive to make sure every student is ready for the new school year.